CSU Priorities for 2016

-- Maintain strong support for Hispanic-serving and other minority-serving institutions
+- Maintain strong support for Hispanic and Asian American and Native American Pacific Islander-serving institutions

-- Support science, technology, engineering and mathematics (STEM) fields, including funding for the National Science Foundation’s Louis Stokes Alliances for Minority Participation and Robert Noyce Teacher Scholarship programs
+- Support science, technology, engineering and mathematics (STEM) fields, including funding for the NSF’s Louis Stokes Alliances for Minority Participation and Robert Noyce Teacher Scholarship programs

-- Invest in USDA Hispanic-serving Institutions National Program
+- Invest in USDA Hispanic-serving Institutions Education Grants Program

 In laboratories, at field sites and through programs at the CSU, students, faculty and collaborating scientists advance California’s capacity to address key issues of significance to our state and nation.
 Federal investments are vital to continued progress.

 - Maximize opportunities for comprehensive universities to compete for federal resources, including in STEM programs included in the America COMPETES Act

 - Maintain strong NSF, NIH, Department of Energy and NIST funding